sasank-desaraju/med-ai-workflow/README.md

 # med-ai-workflow
-Instructions on setup and workflow for UF Medical students to do AI research, especially using UF's HiPerGator supercomputer.
+This GitHub repository (repo) has instructions on setup and workflow for UF Medical students to do AI research, especially using UF's HiPerGator supercomputer.